leomeyer/OpenHAT/openhatd/docs/development.md

 Open the Visual Studio solution file `src/openhatd/openhatd.sln`.
 Build the solution.
 To run the program from within Visual Studio, go to the openhatd project's properties and enter `-c hello-world.ini` as command line parameter for debugging.
 Press F5 or Ctrl+F5 to run the program.

+## Building the documentation
+Building the documentation requires Python, the Python package installer `pip` and Doxygen with the `graphviz `package.

+On Linux:

+	$ sudo apt-get install python doxygen graphviz

+Additionally required Python modules are `mkdocs` and `markdown_include`:

+	$ sudo pip install mkdocs
+	$ sudo pip install markdown_include

+From within the openhatd folder, first build the Doxygen documentation:

+	$ doxygen Doxyfile

+Then, build the mkdocs documentation:

+	$ mkdocs build

+The configuration files for these documentations contain placeholders for version and timestamp.
+The `common.mk ` makefile within the `src` folder contains logic to replace these placeholders when the `docs` target is invoked.
+This way is intended for releases only.
+If documentation generation fails the replaced versions of the files will remain in the openhatd folder; they then need to be reset with `git checkout`.
+For this reason it is recommended to invoke `make release` only if a previous documentation generation has completed successfully.

 ## Testing

 Ideally, testing is done on the target hardware with external components connected.
 Unfortunately, this is not possible with continuous integration.